Asian stock mostly rise on US, Mexico preliminary trade deal

 TRADE DEAL: Asian economies generally benefit from trade deals that will encourage exports to the U.S. The Nasdaq composite index topped 8,000 for the first time after the NAFTA news, although the trade deal isn't final.
 The U.S. still needs to reach an understanding with Canada, the third party in the accord.

 TOYOTA GAINS: Toyota Motor Corp. shares got a perk from the NAFTA news as the top Japanese automaker benefits from free trade.
-The manufacturer was also boosted by its announcement that it was investing $500 million in ride-hailing service Uber and will be partnership with Uber to build self-driving cars.
-Toyota was trading up nearly 2 percent in the morning session on the Tokyo Stock Exchange.
+The manufacturer was also boosted by its announcement that it was investing $500 million in ride-hailing service Uber and will partner with Uber to build self-driving cars.
+Toyota was trading up nearly 2 percent in the morning session on the Tokyo Stock Exchange but settled at 0.9 percent higher in the afternoon.

 Follow Yuri Kageyama on Twitter at https://twitter.com/yurikageyama